candi-date-xyz/candi-date/README.md

 * 3(B): DAOs in particular are unique from a recruiting fit because they are 'volunteer to work' and allow a person to sign up for a job where they may be paid based on recognition for work/effort they contribution.

+### 4. Hackathons
+Candy Date, specifically VMs will provide a jump-box or staging area for teams/groups to form hackathons related to blockchain or artificial intelligence.

 ## The how-why to enroll, play, & win
-* FOMO "Fear of Missing Out" when you're using humans versus robots to do initial screening the resource cost is too high.
-When you are wasting your time interviewing your not doing something else productive.
+You download the software and run it on your computer.

+Training a cognitive agent happens in conversation chat such as discord.
+You provide positive or negative reinforcement based on how it might answer for you.

+This agent is running in your device, and it remains in the VMs, it's a 'smart auto-responder'.
+The agent builds a profile about a company & role -- requirements and attempts to find opportunities specifically companies who are or plan to use specific technologies, but this is not an SQL keyword join, it's a synaptic join by a large language model.
+The assumption is that it could daily scrape job boards or corporate websites.

+Stop wasting your time reviewing roles each day - stop interviewing, do something else productive.
+The number of garbage jobs clogging up the hiring sites is disturbing and the existing job sites lack the tools to properly categorize or filter these.

-* Enhanced Privacy: Questions & answers will be classified by sensitivity, such that there are both public and vaulted (a true encrypted key-vault).
+Enhanced Privacy: Questions & answers will be classified by sensitivity, such that there are both public and vaulted (a true encrypted key-vault).
 Access to vaulted information requires coin staking and both agents build detailed profiles of questions & answers between candidates using github issues.

 * http://Candydate.xyz : corporate website
 * http://Candydate.eth : onboarding